-Both procedures usually are done on an outpatient basis so you can go home the same day.
-And in most cases, ophthalmologists can perform the procedures using a local anesthesia and sedation, so you won’t have to undergo general anesthesia.
+Both procedures are usually performed on an outpatient basis and can be done using local anesthesia and sedation, so you won’t have to undergo general anesthesia.